emann615/LetsDefendAlerts/Walk-Throughs/EventID 93 - SOC146 - Phishing Mail Detected - Excel 4.0 Macros.md

 </br>
 </br>

 I analyzed the research-1646684671.xls file with AnyRun.
 Malicious activity was identified.
-The file creates 2 regsvr32.exe processes, one for the iroto.dll file and another one for the iroto1.dll file.
+The file creates two regsvr32.exe processes, one for the iroto.dll file and another one for the iroto1.dll file.
 The file also makes a connection to IP address 188.213.19.81.
 This appears to be the C2 address.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/0ef1c9fd-c328-4da2-a661-c0b26a291b12" height="80%" width="80%"/>
 </br>